carloshmartins/CHViewCodable/README.md

 [![SPM](https://img.shields.io/badge/spm-compatible-brightgreen.svg?style=for-the-badge)](https://swift.org/package-manager)
 ![Platforms](https://img.shields.io/badge/Platforms-iOS-blue.svg?style=for-the-badge)

-A package manager that installs all my main View Code Helpers/Extensions used in my personal projects.

-CHViewCodable is designed to be used with any iOS Projects based on View-Code; uses User Defaults and it needs to create lazy variable in computed variable for UI Objects.
-It consists of:
+CHViewCodable is designed to be used with any iOS Projects based on View-Code

-- ✅ AutolayoutWrappers
-- ✅ UIView+Extensions
+- ✅ LayoutDimension

 The Swift Package Manager is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-## Why is it called CHViewCodable?
-Carlos Henrique's ViewCodable
+- This code is heavily inspired from https://github.com/SnapKit/SnapKit and some internal tools used in my past jobs.

 ## Installing
 Make sure Xcode is installed first and then add this SPM via git url inside Xcode, just like any other Package.